nmsaamgov/nmsaamgov.github.io/_nmbaom/cxn_meeting_2020_10_21.md

 ---

 # Administrativia
-The New Mexico Board of Acupuncture and Asian Medicine scheduled a regular board meeting for the 21st of Ocotober at 9am MDT.
+The New Mexico Board of Acupuncture and Oriental Medicine scheduled a regular board meeting for the 21st of October at 9am MDT.
 The meeting was scheduled to take place via cisco webex due to the ongoing public health emergency.
 An agenda was provided 72 hours in advance, and connection information was posted on the board website.